Water Management Environment & a Changing Paradigm

 Seoul has for some time worked on improving its stream systems, sewer systems, inland flood control facilities, and other facilities designed to prevent water-related disasters (sewer pipes, rainwater pumping stations, reservoirs, etc.).
 These facilities are at a relatively advanced level, and yet storm and flood damage have not abated, owing to global climate change and the effects of urban development.
 The Basic Sewage Improvement Plan of 2009 is a response to climate change and heavy rainfall that reinforces the recurrence interval standards for sewer pipes from 5 years (main) and 10 years (branch) to 10 years and 30 years, respectively.
 Of the 9,380 km of sewage line, 476 km (5.1%) have interruptions in their flow due to old designs.
 Considering the reinforced recurrence interval in the future (30 years for main pipes, 10 years for branches), 618 km (6.6%) are estimated to be inadequate.
 To better prevent inland flooding, flood-prone zones should be selected for repair and maintenance of any inadequate or deteriorating pipes on a continual basis, while upgrading the capacity of some rainwater pumping stations that have reached their capacity limits.

 While the urbanization of Seoul has helped expand built-up areas, it has also increased the impervious surface area.
-This reality gives rise to urban flooding, and other forms of undesirable natural disasters, undermining healthy water reclamation.
-According to urban ecosystem research done in 2010, 47.7 of Seoul’s surface area was impervious (Figure 14).
+This reality gives rise to urban flooding, urban heat islands, and other forms of undesirable natural phenomena, undermining healthy water reclamation and destroying the natural habitats.
+According to urban ecosystem research done in 2010, 47.6% of Seoul’s surface area was impervious (Figure 14).

 <Figure 14> Impervious Surface Area in Seoul